- Directed By: Cameron Crowe

 - Written By: Cameron Crowe

 - Cast: Bradley Cooper, Emma Stone, Rachel McAdams, Bill Murray

 |Budget: $37 million||Financed by: Sony; New Regency; RatPac; LStar Capital|

 |Domestic Gross: $21,067,116||Overseas Gross: $5,182,904|

-Aloha cost $37 million and was financed by Sony who contributed roughly 50%, New Regency 25%, RatPac 25% and LStar Capital (a $200 million equity line at Sony that covers a slate of films) which partially contributed to Sony’s end.
+The budget for Aloha was $37 million and it was financed by Sony which contributed 50%, New Regency 25%, RatPac 25% and LStar Capital (a $200 million equity line at Sony that covers a slate of films) partially contributed to Sony’s end.
 Aloha was originally scheduled to be released over Christmas 2014 and in the hacked Sony emails, the studio estimated the box office gross would be $90 million.
-Also in the emails, the studio green-lit a marketing budget for $48,300,000.
+Also in the emails, the studio green-lit a domestic marketing budget for $48,300,000.

 Aloha turned out to be a complete narrative mess that needed work and was pushed back to May 29, 2015.
 Disparaging remarks about how terrible the movie was from Sony executives, also went public from the emails.
 That followed with a strong backlash against the casting of Emma Stone as a person of Chinese-Hawaiian heritage and buzz around the finished project became toxic.